Queho - Renegade Indian

 hands before landing at the Museum of Natural History at the University of

 where they remained until the mid 1970's.
 Finally, a retired

-attorney by the name of Ronald H. Wiley, secured the remains from the
+attorney by the name of Roland H. Wiley, secured the remains from the

 museum, and on November 6, 1975, Queho was finally laid to rest.
 In

-a small ceremony on Wiley’s Pahrum Valley ranch, the ceremony was attended
+a small ceremony on Wiley’s Pahrump Valley ranch, the ceremony was attended

 by Frank Wait, who told the local press he was relieved that his old

 adversary had finally been given a proper burial.

 with the deaths of 23 people, was declared as

 "Public Enemy No. 1,” and the state’s first mass murderer.
 While many